wp-plugins/p5-embedder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin embeds a live running p5.js sketch into a WordPress blog.
+This plugin embeds a live running p5.js sketch into a WordPress blog post or page.

+== Description ==

 There are options to show or hide the associated code and to set the size of the sketch frame.
 You can see an example of it running [here](http://lauren-mccarthy.com/inmotion/2014/09/test-5/).

 [p5js.org](http://p5js.org): p5.js is a JavaScript library that starts with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterprets this for today’s web.

-== Description ==

 ####To include a p5 sketch: